 The button Generate trajectory lines starts the line tracing process.
-OVITO will read in all simulation frames one after another and sample the particle positions to produce the trajectory lines.
-The generated lines will be stored by the modifier in memory, and they will not be updated unless you press the button again.
+OVITO will read in all simulation frames one by one and sample the particle positions to produce the trajectory lines.
+The generated lines will be stored in memory, and they will be updated only when you press the button again.

-The example animation on the right shows a system of Lennard-Jones particles flowing around two obstacles.
-The paths of motion of the red marker particles have been visualized using trajectory lines, which were generated by this modifier.
-The option Show up to current time only of the Trajectory lines visual element restricts the rendering of the trajectory lines to a dynamic time interval that ends at the current animation time.
+The example animation shows a system of Lennard-Jones particles flowing around two obstacles.
+The paths of motion of the red marker particles have been visualized using trajectory lines generated by the modifier.
+The option Show up to current time only of the Trajectory lines visual element restricts the rendering of the trajectories to those sections already swept by the particles up to the current animation frame.
 Thus, the lines appear to be traced by the moving particles.

 Periodic boundary conditions¶

 Molecular dynamics codes that implement periodic boundary conditions (PBC) typically fold particles back into the box when they cross a periodic boundary of the simulation box.
 Thus, the time-dependent particle coordinates represent discontinuous trajectory paths.
 The option Unwrap trajectories of the modifier allows to reconstruct continuous trajectory lines from these “wrapped” (i.e. discontinuous) particle coordinates.

 When Unwrap trajectories is active, the modifier uses the minimum image convention to detect crossings of periodic box boundaries and “unwraps” the trajectory lines to make them continuous.
 The option is active by default, but you can turn it off in case you are working with MD trajectory data that is already in an “unwrapped” form.